redhatdemocentral/rhcs-travel-agency-demo/README.md

 Install JBoss Travel Agency on OpenShift
 ----------------------------------------
-1. First ensure you have an OpenShift container based installation, such as one of the followling installed first:
+1. First ensure you have an OpenShift container based installation, such as one of the following installed first:

   - [OCP Install Demo](https://github.com/redhatdemocentral/ocp-install-demo)